 Mama Bottom Spray

-Nursing hurts.
-Plain and simple.
-It’s an amazing experience, but definitely takes some getting used to.
+Nursing can be painful, especially during the first few weeks as you adjust to it.
+It’s an amazing experience, but takes some getting used to.
 As a new mom you will definitely want nipple cream for after each feeding.
 I loved using this Earth Mama Nipple Butter.
 I would also recommend Lansinoh Lanolin or even coconut oil if you prefer to go all natural.

 Hemorrhoid Ointment & Stool Softener